xuxiaoleilancy/xl-notes/leetcode/algorithm/3sum.md

 ## Description

-Given an array of integers, return indices of the two numbers such that they add up to a specific target.

-You may assume that each input would have exactly one solution, and you may not use the same element twice.
+Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
+Find all unique triplets in the array which gives the sum of zero.

+Note:

+The solution set must not contain duplicate triplets.

 Example:

-Given nums = [2, 7, 11, 15], target = 9,
+Given array nums = [-1, 0, 1, 2, -1, -4],

-Because nums[0] + nums[1] = 2 + 7 = 9,
-return [0, 1].
+A solution set is:
+[
+  [-1, 0, 1],
+  [-1, -1, 2]
+]

 ## Solution